sem-in-r/seminr/README.md

 models composites by default, either as Mode A (correlation weights) or Mode B (regression weights).
 We also support second-order composites.

-A. Describe measurement model for each composite, interaction, or higher order composite
+Describe measurement model for each composite, interaction, or higher order composite:

 ``` r
 # Composites are Mode A (correlation) weighted by default